 There are 24-hour boat services for transfers to the city of Malé and to various resort islands.
 Taxis are not available at the airport, but are available at Malé.

-Facilities at the airport include a bank, currency exchange office, pharmacy, duty free shops, a free shower room, restaurant and post office.
+Facilities at the airport include a bank, currency exchange office, pharmacy, duty free shops, a free shower room, a smoking lounge, a restaurant and a post office.
 There are left luggage facilities, and a first aid station.

 There is no parking at Malé International Airport.

 Free wifi is available in the first class lounges, while pay-as-you-go charges apply in the rest of the terminal.

 The Moonimaa Lounge is located at the Domestic Terminal.
 Showers are available, and operating hours coincide with flight times.
 The Wellness Lounge is in the International Arrival Terminal.
 It also has showers, and closes at 11pm daily.
 Both lounges charge for access, and can be booked in advance online.